 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Health Canada has issued new restrictions concerning the use of Gilenya (fingolimod).
+Health Canada has issued new information concerning the use of fingolimod.
 To read the full Health Canada Advisory, visit Health Canada’s web site at www.hc-sc.gc.ca.

 Blood pressure: Fingolimod may also increase blood pressure and is not recommended for people who have uncontrolled high blood pressure.
 If you have high blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Breathing disorders: Fingolimod may affect lung function in people with respiratory problems such as pulmonary fibrosis, asthma, and chronic obstructive pulmonary disease.
 If you have respiratory problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Contact your doctor if you experience any new or worsening shortness of breath.

 Cancer: Fingolimod reduces the number of cells that fight infection in the body (white blood cells).
 This may increase your risk of developing infections and certain types of skin cancer and lymphoma (cancer of the lymph nodes).

 While you are taking fingolimod, it is important to limit your exposure to the sun and use appropriate sun protection such as sunscreen and protective clothing.
 Your doctor will monitor you for skin cancer while you are taking this medication.
 Talk to your doctor if you have any concerns.